tonywu71/image-matching-triplet-loss/report/Image Matching - Report.md

 ### 2.4.
 Data Augmentation

-According to figure 1, each class has a number of examples close to 400 which is quite little.
-One solution is to implement Data Augmentation.
+According to Figure 1, each class has a number of examples close to 400 which is quite little.
+One solution is to implement data augmentation.
 In other words, we will perform random transformations of our training image while keeping the same label.
 Doing so will drastically increase the number of examples per class while making the model much more robust.

 In Tensorflow, data augmentation is built-in in one of the model's layer itself which is implemented by the following code in `models/`: